SonnyK33/obsidian/Geopoltical Alpha.md

 Read: the economic consequence of peace by Keynes, House of Rothschild by Ferguson
 Mersheimer - great power politics (refresh)
+Psychology of intelligence analysts (CIA)
+The person and the situation.
+Super forecaster

 **My Edge:**
 I can add value here - EM skill set, macro, understanding balance of payments etc